juexZZ/sparse-attention-c/README.md

 ### 05/11/2023

-Yiwei: Might need to combine First SparsePattern and Last SparsePattern to avoid repeat

 - [ ] ~Juexiao: Modify the function to work with class SparsePattern and struct Id_vec~
 - [X] Juexiao: Attention x Value
 - [X] Yiwei: `main.cpp` line 91 double 2-d array change to 1-d, using total_count as index offset